Matrimony.com

-Matrimony.com Limited, whose flagship brand is BharatMatrimony, is a network of matchmaking services.
+Matrimony.com Limited is an Indian online matrimonial service company, whose flagship brand is BharatMatrimony.
 More than 4000 employees work at over 20 offices across India.
-The company also has offices in the US and Dubai.
+The company also has offices in the US, Dubai and Bangladesh.

 Company details

 BharatMatrimony operates in 15 regional languages.
 The company has pioneered several matrimony-related services such as Assistedmatrimony, a personalized matchmaking service for busy professionals where a trained relationship manager does the matches and facilitates meetings between prospects.
 Its premium service, Elite Matrimony, offers matchmaking services for the upper crust that ensures privacy and confidentiality during the process.

 History

 In 2005 BharatMatrimony launched BharatMatrimony Centres, its offline division.
 The company pioneered the personal assisted service in 2008 with the launch of BM Privilege.
 This was then renamed Privilege Matrimony in 2009.
 Later it became Assisted Matrimony.
 Trained relationship managers understand member preferences, search for matching profiles and send them to members.
 They then contact prospects and facilitate meetings on mutual consent of prospective families.